 Why should you think about SSVT?
 Two educations in one!
 Being able to complement your academic progress with a hands-on learning environment allows your high school career to show even greater growth.
 It is proven that through hands-on/technical learning (as experienced at SSVT) students improve their critical and creative thinking skills, problem solving skills, and are more prepared for post-secondary endeavors.

 What technical programs are offered?
-14 Programs include: Allied Health, Collision Repair Technology, Automotive, Carpentry, Computer Information Tech, Cosmetology, Culinary, Drafting, Electrical, Electronics, Graphic Communication, HVAC-R, Precision Machine Tech, Welding & Metal Fabrication.
+12 Programs include: Allied Health, Automotive, Carpentry, Computer Information Tech, Cosmetology, Culinary, Electrical, Graphic Communication, Horticulture, HVAC-R, Manufacturing Engineering Technology, Welding & Metal Fabrication.

 Can I go to college after graduation?
 YES!
 In fact, not only can you go to college, you will be more prepared to face the challenges college courses will present.
 Every high school graduate across the country can be considered “college eligible.”
 At SSVT we are working, engaging, and encouraging students to be “College- and Career-Ready.”
 Our students not only have the course work required, they have the critical and creative thinking skills and problem solving skills to be successful.